hackforprivacy/internetfreedomhack-website/_includes/rsvp.md

 ### The Talks
 #### Saturday evening

-Join us for talks and conversations with <a href="#speakers">renowned digital rights experts</a> across Australia.
+Join us for talks and conversations with <a href="#speakers">renowned digital rights experts</a> across Australia and beyond.

 <div class="center"><a class="button" href="{{ page.rsvp_link}}">Register now</a></div>